mklissa/PPOC/README.md

 # PPOC
 This repository implements the Proximal Policy Option-Critic algorithm.
 It is based on the [baselines](https://github.com/openai/baselines) from OpenAI.
 In order to be able to run the code, you should first install it directly from their official repository.
-After that, you simply have to replace the some of the files contained in the [ppo1](https://github.com/openai/baselines/tree/master/baselines/ppo1) folder on your machine.
+After that, you simply have to replace the some of the files contained in the [ppo1](https://github.com/openai/baselines/tree/master/baselines/ppo1) folder on your machine, with the ones in this repository.

 To train a model and save the results: